 Originally established in 1984, our Communications segment is a leading provider of network infrastructure solutions for data centers and other mission critical environments.
 Our services include the design, installation and maintenance of network infrastructure for leading and recognizable global technology, social networking and e-commerce brands, including many Fortune 100 and 500 corporations.
 We serve a variety of industries and end markets, including data centers for co-location and managed hosting customers; corporate, educational, financial, hospitality and healthcare buildings; e-commerce distribution centers; and high-tech manufacturing facilities.
 We also provide the design and installation of audio/visual, telephone, fire, wireless access and intrusion alarm systems, as well as design/build, service and maintenance of data network systems.
-We perform services across the United States from our 19 offices, which includes the segment headquarters located in Tempe, Arizona, and also provide dedicated onsite teams at our customers' sites.
+We perform services across the United States from our 24 offices, which includes the segment headquarters located in Tempe, Arizona, and also provide dedicated onsite teams at our customers' sites.

 Our Communications segment is driven by demand for computing and storage resources as a result of technology advancements and obsolescence and changes in data consumption patterns.
-Demand in the data center market remains strong, and we continue to provide structured cabling services for applications such as data centers, distribution centers, and high-tech manufacturing facilities.
-As technology evolves, we are focused on expanding our capabilities as an integrator of audiovisual and other building technology offerings, which continue to experience strong demand.
-At September 30, 2023, our Communications business has a record level of backlog.
+Demand in the data center market remains strong, and we continue to provide technology infrastructure services for applications such as data centers, distribution centers, and high-tech manufacturing facilities.
+As technology evolves, we are focused on expanding our capabilities as an integrator of audio-visual and other building technology offerings, which continue to experience strong demand.
+At September 30, 2024, our Communications business has a record level of backlog.
 However, if customers in our end markets reduce their capital budgets due to economic, technological or other factors, this could result in a decrease in activity for our Communications segment.
+While demand remains strong across our key end markets, the pace of growth in this business may also be slowed by the availability of labor.